A Plea for an Ethical City

 Ian Klaus is non-resident fellow at the Chicago Council on Global Affairs.
 He was previously Senior Advisor for Global Cities at the U.S. Department of State and Deputy U.S. Negotiator for Habitat 3.

-Being a city dweller in an increasingly urbanized world will mean learning how to share space with very different people, says planner and urban scholar Richard Bennett.
+Being a city dweller in an increasingly urbanized world will mean learning how to share space with very different people, says planner and urban scholar Richard Sennett.

 Is your subway car packed like sardines?
-Does you city feel like a shopping mall?
+Does your city feel like a shopping mall?
 Is your community, well, not all it could be?
 Richard Sennett has some answers.

 Sennett is a designer-scholar, eminent in both the built-design world and academia.
-Currently the Centennial Professor of Sociology at the London School of Economics, he’s advised the United Nations on urban issues for decades and worked as planner in, among cities, New York, Washington D.C., Delhi and Beijing.
-Sennett’s writing often revolves around the interplay of work, strangers, and cooperation, but he always returns to the city: how to plan them, adapt them, and live in them.
+Currently the Centennial Professor of Sociology at the London School of Economics, he’s advised the United Nations on urban issues for decades and worked as planner in New York, Washington D.C., Delhi and Beijing.
+Sennett’s writing often revolves around the interplay of work, strangers, and cooperation, but he always returns to cities: how to plan them, adapt them, and live in them.
 Doing that well—as either a planner or a resident—means celebrating complexity and accepting diversity: “Experience in a city, as in the bedroom or on the battlefield, is rarely seamless, it is much more often full of contradictions and jagged edges,” he writes in his new book, Building and Dwelling: Ethics for the City.

 The book offers microhistories of Barcelona and Paris, exegeses of Heidegger and Arendt, and tours of Medellín and Songdo.
 But through it all, Sennett is asking a pretty simple and pressing question: How do we live together now?
 How does cosmopolitanism survive in an age of both populism and urbanization—and what can we do in our streets, parks, and cities to help?

-We put on our walking shoes, dusted off our German philosophy, and caught up with Sennett recently to learn more; our conversation that follows has been edited for length and clarity
+We put on our walking shoes, dusted off our German philosophy, and caught up with Sennett recently to learn more; our conversation has been edited for length and clarity

-You celebrate the complexities and oddities of cities and in doing so, you offer some very helpful comparisons that can make complex cities somewhat more understandable.
+You celebrate the complexities and oddities of cities, and you offer some helpful comparisons that can make cities somewhat more understandable.
 For example, you make a distinction between “space” versus “place.”

 You move through a space and you dwell in a place.
 It’s a distinction for me that has to do with speed and automobiles.
 When people start driving at a certain speed, they lose awareness of where they are.
 They are just getting through it.
 And when you dwell in a place, you have a slower relationship to it.
 It’s a difference that is founded in our bodies.
 When you are moving very fast, your peripheral vision, for instance, is very weak.
 When you bike or you walk, your cognitive field is much bigger because you’re taking in much more from the sides.